Hi! It's me, Sushrita Rakshit 👋

 A: 🤷

-Q: Ok...what about your first name?
+Q: What about your first name?

 A: Shuush-ri-taa (শুশ্রিতা)